playfulprogramming/playfulprogramming/content/blog/intro-to-components/index.md

 <!-- tabs:end -->

 This is a particularly useful feature of components.
-It allows you to reuse aspects of your structure (and styling + logic, but I'm getting ahead of myself) without having to repeat yourself.
-It allows for a very DRY architecture where your code is declared once and reused elswhere.
+It allows you to reuse aspects of your structure (and styling + logic, but I'm getting ahead of myself) without repeating yourself.
+It allows for a very DRY architecture where your code is declared once and reused elsewhere.

 > That stands for "Don't repeat yourself" and is often heralded as a gold standard of code quality!

 It's worth remembering that we're using the term "parent" to refer to our `FileList` component in relation to our `File` component.
-This is because, like the DOM tree, each framework's set of components reflect a tree.
+This is because, like the DOM tree, each framework's set of components reflects a tree.

 ![The FileList component is the parent of each File component.
 Likewise, each File component has a FileDate child](./file_list_tree.png)

-This means that the related `File` components are "siblings" of one-another, each with a "parent" of `FileList`.
+This means that the related `File` components are "siblings" of one another, each with a "parent" of `FileList`.

 We can extend this hierarchical relationship to have "grandchildren" and beyond as well: